retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 - 10 tickets will be released on the first wave of registration for new **and** BIPOC attendees, and will be held until two months prior to the event (March 23) at which point they will be released to the waitlist.

-- After purchasing your ticket on Eventbrite, you’ll be directed to a registration form where you can sign up for volunteer shifts and provide other details.
-Please plan to spend 10-15mins completing registration.
+- After purchasing a *zero cost* placeholder ticket on Eventbrite, you’ll be directed to a registration form where you can sign up for support shifts and provide other details.
+Please plan to spend 15-20mins completing registration.

     *Please note: you’ll have 24 hours to complete registration and send payment to secure your ticket.
 After 24 hours your ticket will be released to round 2 of tickets/the waitlist.*